Umbria – The Green Heartland of Italy

 Economy

-Umbrian agriculture is noted for its tobacco, its olive oil and its vineyards, which produce excellent wines.
+Umbrian agriculture is noted for its strawberries, melons, hazelnuts and walnuts, tobacco, excellent olive oil (often categorized as the best in all of Italy) and its vineyards, which produce excellent wines.
 Regional varietals include the white Orvieto, which draws agri-tourists to the vineyards in the area surrounding the medieval town of the same name.
 Other noted wines produced in Umbria are Torgiano and Rosso di Montefalco.
-Another typical Umbrian product is the black truffle found in Valnerina, an area that produces 45% of this product in Italy.
+Another typical Umbrian product is the black truffle found in Valnerina, an area that produces 45% of all truffles found in Italy.

 The food industry in Umbria produces processed pork-meats, confectionery, pasta and the traditional products of Valnerina in preserved form (truffles, lentils, cheese).
-The other main industries are textiles, clothing, sportswear, iron and steel, chemicals and ornamental ceramics.
+The other main industries are textiles, clothing (including very fine cashmere), sportswear, iron and steel, chemicals and ornamental ceramics.